FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 ## Comparing the Original List Proofs and Our Adaptation
 As mentioned, we had to heavily adapt the list formalization and proofs to reuse them for the scheduler verification.
-Therefore, both `scp_list_predicates.h` and `scp_list_predicates.h` contain an updated version of the formalization and proofs used by our context-switch proof and the original version by Aalok Thakkar and Nathan Chong.
+Therefore, both `scp_list_predicates.h` and `list.c` contain an updated version of the formalization and proofs used by our context-switch proof and the original version by Aalok Thakkar and Nathan Chong.
 The latter is guarded by a preprocessor define `VERIFAST_SINGLE_CORE`.
 We can compare both versions by preprocessing both files twice: Once with the define `VERIFAST_SINGLE_CORE`, which yields the original version, and once without which gives us the version used by our proofs.
 Afterwards, a diff will show all the adaptations we had to apply.